batking24/OpenPose-for-2D-Gait-Analysis/README.md

 7. Heel Strike (end of cycle)

-We were able to compute the frame number for each of the above points, and correspondingly map it to its UI output.
+I was also able to compute the frame number for each of the above points, and correspondingly map it to its UI output.

 <p align="center">
   <img src="images/gait_heelstrike.gif" alt="Gait cycle demo" title="Gait cycle demo "/>